engineyard/engineyard-jenkins/README.md

 * Hudson CI's user's public key (probably at `/home/deploy/.ssh/id_rsa.pub`)
 * Hudson CI's user's private key path (probably `/home/deploy/.ssh/id_rsa`)

-## Running your tests in Hudson against Engine Yard AppCloud
+## Running your CI tests on Engine Yard AppCloud

 This is the exciting part - ensuring that your CI tests are being run in the same environment as your production applications.
 In this case, on Engine Yard AppCloud.